DependoBuf/DependoBuf.github.io/docs/install.md

 cargo install --git https://github.com/DependoBuf/dependobuf.git
 ```

-That will install `dbuf` to system-wild.
+That will install `dbuf` to system-wide.
 If you prefer to get binary use that instead:

 ```sh
 cargo install --git https://github.com/DependoBuf/dependobuf.git --root $HERE